 In 2012, the Facebook page was launched as a means to help lost pets find their way home.
 The group, managed by Lollypop Farm staff, posts pictures of stray pets brought to Lollypop Farm and helps members of the community get the word out when their beloved pet goes missing.
 The group also provides critical information on the Lollypop Farm website to help pet owners find a lost pet or prevent their pet becoming lost.

-But these numbers don’t discourage the group’s 9,245 followers.
+But these numbers don’t discourage the group’s followers – over 13,000 of them!
 These dedicated community members play an important role in helping pets return home.
-Like when Charlie went missing in April.
+Like when Charlie went missing.
 Thanks to the Lollypop Spotters sharing his post, over 20,000 members of the Rochester community were made aware he was missing.
 “It’s the same concept as putting up community flyers,” says Laura.
 “It helps put our neighbors on the lookout for a missing pet in their area, increasing the chances for that pet’s safe return.”
 We’re happy to report that Charlie was reunited with his family.

 Want to become a Lollypop Spotter and help pets reunite with the families who love them?
 It’s easy!
 Head over to the Lollypop Spotters Facebook page and click like to start seeing posts.
 Then share, like, and keep an eye out for pets in your area.
 It’s that simple.